 Project-based learning defines the basic structure of the curriculum.
 This means that students develop knowledge, skills, and understanding through extended attention to an authentic challenge within the subject area.
 In Social Studies, for example, this could mean answering a question like, “What is the best form of government?” as students study ancient civilizations and compare them to relevant current issues at the local, state, or federal level.
 It might be an artistic question in music or art class about the choices to be made in representing an idea or personal experience through the creation of a song or painting.

 Projects are designed with care so that students are acquiring core knowledge and skills as well as forms of thinking that are useful across subject areas and central to future success in secondary school, college, and professional life.
 Equally important, this project-based approach gives teachers and students a supportive and challenging framework for meeting the needs of the individual learner.

 Core Subjects in the South Bronx Academy curriculum include:

-The South Bronx Early College Academy school days begins at 8:00AM and ends at 5:00PM, allowing for extended blocks of time for student explorations in classes and time for what are typically considered “after school” activities.
-It also means that what we normally think of as required homework is completed during the school day and takes the form of guided independent study with teachers and tutors close at hand, ensuring that students get the help they need and the time and space to engage in practice that is meaningfully connected to their continued learning.
+The South Bronx Early College Academy school days begin at 7:45AM and end at 5:00PM, allowing for extended blocks of time for student exploration in classes, and time for what are typically considered “after-school” activities.
+It also means that what we normally think of as required homework is completed during the school day, and takes the form of guided independent study with teachers and tutors close at hand, ensuring that students get the help they need, and the time and space to engage in practice that is meaningfully connected to their continued learning.

-The South Bronx Early College Academy began classes in September 2015 and the faculty continues to develope detailed designs for learning.
+The South Bronx Early College Academy began classes in September 2015 and the faculty continues to develop detailed designs for learning.